PierreChouteau/DeepLearningWithAudio/06_rave/training/README.md

 ### Preparation for the training

-To obtain the insruction related to the training, you can use the `cli_helper.py`.
+To obtain the insruction related to the training, you can use the `cli_helper_triton.py` script.
 You can run:

 ```